We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 MSRP $34.95 on JensonUSA

-Cygolite Hotrod USB 50 is an affordable and straightforward rear light that shines bright and gets the job done.
+Cygolite Hotrod USB 50 is an affordable and straightforward bicycle tail light that shines bright and gets the job done.
 It will make you seen at night from afar and you’ll forget when you changed the batteries the last time.

 Cygolite Hotrod USB 50 has a universal silicone mount which means that you can attach it to any bike in a matter of seconds.